 Baalbek’s Palmyra Hotel is a time warp with a history almost as rich as the Roman site of Baalbek itself.
 The hotel was originally established by a Greek businessman in 1874.
 He recognised the appeal of the stunning ruins, which sit just across the road, long before the site was first excavated in 1884.
 Since then, the Palmyra Hotel has seen two world wars and a brutal fifteen-year-long civil war.
 Amazingly though, it has never closed its doors for a single day.

 With numerous fascinating UNESCO World Heritage Sites to visit, incredible food to sample and heaps of amazing culture to get to grips with, there has never been a better time to visit Jordan.
-Here at Wild Frontiers, we have highlighted the best place to visit in Jordan.
+Here at Wild Frontiers, we have highlighted the best places to visit in Jordan.

 Wild Frontiers' Mark Steadman recently undertook some guide training in Iran, and wasn't surprised to find so many women in attendance.
 Here he explains why, for many of us, our perceptions of women's place in Iranian society is wrong.